 On the march, William received no water and little food.
 At one point, he and the other men had to run across a field being used by Japanese artillery to shell Corregidor.
 As they crossed in front of the artillery, shells from Corregidor landed around them.

-At San Fernando, William boarded a small boxcar.
-The POWs were packed into the cars.
-At Capas, he disembarked and walked the last few miles to Camp O'Donnell.
+At San Fernando, William boarded a small wooden boxcarused to haul sugarcane.
+Each car could hold 40 men, but 100 POWs were packed into the each car and the doors were closed.
+At Capas, the POWs disembarked and walked the last few miles to Camp O'Donnell.

-Conditions in Camp O'Donnell were horrible.
-As many as 50 POWs died each day.
+Conditions in Camp O'Donnell were horrible, and as many as 50 POWs died each day.
 To relieve the conditions in Camp O'Donnell, the Japanese opened a new camp at Cabanatuan.
-William was sent to this camp in May 1942.
+William was sent to this camp in early June 1942.
 During his time in the camp he suffered from beriberi and dysentery.
 Medical records from the camp show that he was admitted to the camp hospital on April 1, 1943, for beriberi and dysentery.
-While he was in the hospital, he was tested for tuberculosis.
-His results were negative.
-When he was released from the hospital was not recorded.
-He remained at Cabanatuan until July 1943, when he was sent to the Port Area of Manila.
+While he was in the hospital, he was also tested for tuberculosis, but his results were negative.
+When he was released from the hospital was not recorded, but he remained at Cabanatuan until July 1943, when he was sent to the Port Area of Manila.

-On July 23, 1943, William was boarded onto the Clyde Maru.
-The ship sailed on July 23rd, but instead of heading to Formosa, it headed to Santa Cruz, Zambales.
-It arrived there the same day.
+On July 23, 1943, William was boarded onto the Clyde Maru, which sailed on July 23rd, but instead of heading to Formosa, it headed to Santa Cruz, Zambales and arrived there the same day.
 The ship stayed in harbor for three days as manganese ore was loaded.
 It sailed on July 26th and arrived in Formosa on July 28th.
 On August 5th it sailed and arrived at Moji, Japan, on August 7, 1943.

-After he arrived in Japan, William and the other POWs were taken to a train deport and sent to Omuta, Kyushu.
+After he arrived in Japan, William, and the other POWs, were taken to a train deport and sent to Omuta, Kyushu.
 From there, he was sent to Fukuoka #17.
 The POWs in the camp were used as slave labor in a condemned coal mine.
-The POWs head to work bent over since they were much taller then the average Japanese.
+The POWs head to work bent over since they were much taller than the average Japanese.

 The barracks the POWs were housed in were 120 feet long and 20 feet wide.
 Each was divided into ten rooms.
 Four to six POWs slept in a room.